andrealazari/brewery-app/README.md

 6. Add functionality for searching brewery
 7. Add functionality to add brewery to your list
 8. The API should bring some information about the brewery

-## Extra functionality

-- Add comments to your visited breweries
+9. Display the select information
+10. The user should be able to edit and delete the selected information
-- Add a section to see other users breweries
+11. The user should be able to see all other users selected information

+## Tech Stack

+Ruby, Sinatra, HTML, CSS